"Imitating Life"

 I am the man who stands there

-Alone at times, but never without a cause
+alone at times but never without a cause

 I am the man who breathes here

-I do so as anyone else,
+I do so like anyone else

-only when I do, I like to take my time,
+Only, when I do, I like to take my time,

 holding each breath to the fullest